Primitive stable representations in higher rank semisimple Lie groups: Introduction

+{\kim Theorem \ref{thm:di} means that the set of primitive stable representations of $\Gamma$ in $G$ is a domain of discontinuity for the action of $Out(\Gamma)$ on the character variety of $\Gamma$ in $G$ which is strictly larger than the set of Anosov representations of $\Gamma$.
+Indeed, there have been many studies on domain of discontinuity for the $Out(\Gamma)$-action.
+In higher rank,} Canary-Lee-Stover \cite{CLS} studied amalgam Anosov representations for a one-ended torsion free hyperbolic group $\Gamma$ to show that they form a domain of discontinuity for the action of $Out(\Gamma)$. {\kim However the class of amalgam Anosov representations does not include the primitive stable representations of free groups.}

 From the definition of primitive stable representation, it is clear that any Anosov representation is primitive stable.
-The main point of the paper is to give the concrete examples of primitive stable representations which are not Anosov representations.
+The main point of the paper is to give concrete examples of primitive stable representations which are not Anosov representations.
 Here are our main theorems.

-\begin{theorem} Let $\Sigma$ be an orientable, connected, compact surface with one boundary component.
-Then the holonomy representations of convex projective structures on $\Sigma$ are primitive stable. \end{theorem}
+\begin{theorem} Let $\Sigma$ be compact, connected, orientable surface with one boundary component and negative Euler characteristic.
+Then the holonomy representations of convex projective structures on $\Sigma$ are primitive stable.
+Furthermore, every positive representation of $\Sigma$ in $\mathrm{PGL}(m,\R)$ is primitive stable. \end{theorem}

 There are three kinds of the holonomies of convex projective structures; Anosov representations, Positive representations and Quasi-hyperbolic representations.
-The holonomies of convex projective structures with hyperbolic geodesic boundary are Anosov and positive representations, and the holonomies of convex projective structures of finite Hilbert volume with cusps are positive but not Anosov representations.
-Every quasi-hyperbolic representation, a representation whose boundary curve is quasi-hyperbolic, admits an equivariant continuous map $\partial_\infty \pi_1(\Sigma) \ra \flagv$.
-But the map is not antipodal due to the geometric property of quasi-hyperbolic isometry.
-See Section \ref{convex} for details.
-Hence quasi-hyperbolic representations are neither Anosov representations nor Positive representations.
-However it turns out that they are primitive stable.
-Theorem \ref{mainthm} gives examples of primitive stable representations which are neither Anosov nor positive.
+The holonomies of convex projective structures with hyperbolic geodesic boundary are Anosov representations as well as positive representations, and the holonomies of convex projective structures of finite Hilbert volume with cusps are positive but not Anosov representations.
+Every quasi-hyperbolic representation, which is the holonomy of a convex projective structure with quasi-hyperbolic element, admits an equivariant continuous map $\partial_\infty \pi_1(\Sigma) \ra \flagv$.
+But the map is not antipodal due to the property of quasi-hyperbolic element.
+See Section \ref{convex} for more details.
+Hence quasi-hyperbolic representations are neither Anosov representations nor positive representations but they are primitive stable.
+Theorem \ref{mainthm} gives examples of primitive stable representations which are neither Anosov representations nor positive representations.
+Positive representations with unipotent element are not Anosov representations.
+Hence we have the following corollary.